alexkrolick/react-lib-quickstart/README.md

 - Edit package.json
   - Change `name` to your library's NPM name
   - Update `author`, `license`, `description`, and `repository`

+_Note: This is for libraries, not for apps!
+If you are bootstrapping an app check out [create-react-app](https://github.com/facebookincubator/create-react-app)_.

 ## What is included